PradeepThapa/pradeepthapa.github.io/index.md

 **Data Visualization** - Create informative, actionable and repeatable reporting that highlights relevant business trends and opportunities for improvement.

-**Development** - Identify, design (Jaspersoft Studio), develop, test, validate and deploy (Jasperserver) new Jasper Reports
+**Development** - Identify, design (Jaspersoft Studio), develop, test, validate and deploy (Jasperserver) new Jasper Reports.

-**Operation** - Enhance existing reports and dashboards to improve performance and presentation
+**Operation** - Enhance existing reports and dashboards to improve performance and presentation.

-**Teamwork** - Work closely with our Product Build team, and our Customer Success team to quickly deliver reports & dashboards
+**Teamwork** - Work closely with our Product Build team, and our Customer Success team to quickly deliver reports & dashboards.

 **Database** - Create queries (Postgres) to provide ad hoc reports, analysis, and datasets based on business needs.